 single academic subject per academic block.

-Cornell’s STEM space doubled with the opening of Russell Science Center in 2018.
-West Science Hall was completely renovated in 2018.
+Cornell’s STEM space doubled with the opening of Russell Science Center back in 2018, along with West Science Hall being completely renovated.

 99% of the Class of 2019 completed their degree in four years.